The Lord of the Rings: The Rings of Power: Casting

 Salke stated in June 2018 that the series would include some characters from the films, and the showrunners intended for the new actors to look like they could feasibly grow up to be their film counterparts.
 In January 2020, Amazon announced that the series' main cast would include Robert Aramayo, Owain Arthur, Nazanin Boniadi, Tom Budge, Morfydd Clark, Ismael Cruz Córdova, Ema Horvath, Markella Kavenagh, Joseph Mawle, Tyroe Muhafidin, Sophia Nomvete, Megan Richards, Dylan Smith, Charlie Vickers, and Daniel Weyman.
 Aramayo and Clark were cast as younger versions of the film characters Elrond and Galadriel, respectively.
 Sanders noted that there were still some key roles that had yet to be filled.
 In December, Amazon announced 20 new cast members: Cynthia Addai-Robinson, Maxim Baldry, Ian Blackburn, Kip Chapman, Anthony Crum, Maxine Cunliffe, Trystan Gravelle, Lenny Henry, Thusitha Jayasundera, Fabian McCallum, Simon Merrells, Geoff Morrell, Peter Mullan, Lloyd Owen, Augustus Prew, Peter Tait, Alex Tarrant, Leon Wadham, Benjamin Walker, and Sara Zwangobani.
 Baldry, Owen, and Walker portray Isildur, Elendil, and Gil-galad, respectively, characters that appear in the films during flashbacks.
 Budge revealed in March 2021 that Amazon had decided to recast his character after filming several episodes.
 Charles Edwards was cast to replace him that July.
 Will Fletcher, Amelie Child-Villiers, and Beau Cassidy were also added to the cast then.

 Boniadi chose not to return for the second season and her character Bronwyn was not recast.
 In early December 2022, Sam Hazeldine was revealed to have replaced Joseph Mawle in the role of Adar for the second season.
 Amazon also announced the casting of Gabriel Akuwudike, Yasen "Zates" Atour, Ben Daniels, Amelia Kenworthy, Nia Towle, and Nicholas Woodeson.
 Daniels portrays Círdan, a character who briefly appears in the films.
 A week later, Amazon further announced the casting of Oliver Alvin-Wilson, Stuart Bowman, Gavi Singh Chera, William Chubb, Kevin Eldon, Will Keen, Selina Lo, and Calam Lynch.
 Amazon announced the casting of Ciarán Hinds, Rory Kinnear, and Tanya Moodie in March 2023.
-The second-season finale reveals that Weyman is portraying an earlier version of Gandalf in the series.
-In February 2025, Amazon announced the casting of Jamie Campbell Bower and Eddie Marsan for the third season.
+The second season reveals that Weyman is portraying an earlier version of Gandalf.
+In February 2025, Amazon announced the casting of Jamie Campbell Bower and Eddie Marsan for the third season, with Bower cast as a younger version of film character Celeborn.
 In June, Amazon further announced the casting of Andrew Richardson, Zubin Varla, and Adam Young.